tinacms/tina-graphql-gateway/packages/client/readme.md

 file_template: ":filename:"
 ```

-These files will create a map our content to content models.
-In the above file, we declare any markdown files in our project should be a "post" type (we'll define this post type next).
+These files will create a map to our content to content models.
+In the above file, we declare that any markdown files in our project should be a "post" type (we'll define this post type next).

 ### Define Content Schema